intel/confidential-cloud-native-primitives/tools/cvm-image-rewriter/README.md

     ```

 7. The version of cloud-init is required > 23.0, so if the host distro could not
-provide such cloud-init tool, you have to install by manual.
+provide such cloud-init tool, you have to install it manually.
 For example, on a
 debian 10 system, the version of default cloud-init is 20.0.
 Please do following
 steps:
     ```